Create and manage workflow diagrams

 10. To replace an existing step in the diagram with a different step type, drag a step template from the Step Library panel or drag a step from the canvas onto the middle of the step you want to change and click Yes when the Overwrite Step dialog box appears.

-When a step is replaced, it retains its original name, path settings, path assignments, and customizations.
+When a step is replaced, it retains its original name, path settings, path assignments, and customization.

 Overwrite an existing step in a workflow diagram.